japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 doExecute(): RDD[InternalRow]
 ----

-NOTE: `doExecute` is part of <<SparkPlan.md#doExecute, SparkPlan Contract>> to generate the runtime representation of a structured query as a distributed computation over <<spark-sql-InternalRow.adoc#, internal binary rows>> on Apache Spark (i.e. `RDD[InternalRow]`).
+NOTE: `doExecute` is part of <<SparkPlan.md#doExecute, SparkPlan Contract>> to generate the runtime representation of a structured query as a distributed computation over <<spark-sql-InternalRow.md#, internal binary rows>> on Apache Spark (i.e. `RDD[InternalRow]`).

-`doExecute` <<doCodeGen, generates the Java source code for the child physical plan subtree>> first and uses `CodeGenerator` to link:spark-sql-CodeGenerator.adoc#compile[compile it] right afterwards.
+`doExecute` <<doCodeGen, generates the Java source code for the child physical plan subtree>> first and uses `CodeGenerator` to spark-sql-CodeGenerator.md#compile[compile it] right afterwards.

-If compilation goes well, `doExecute` branches off per the number of link:spark-sql-CodegenSupport.adoc#inputRDDs[input RDDs].
+If compilation goes well, `doExecute` branches off per the number of spark-sql-CodegenSupport.md#inputRDDs[input RDDs].

-NOTE: `doExecute` only supports up to two link:spark-sql-CodegenSupport.adoc#inputRDDs[input RDDs].
+NOTE: `doExecute` only supports up to two spark-sql-CodegenSupport.md#inputRDDs[input RDDs].

 CAUTION: FIXME Finish the "success" path

-If the size of the generated codes is greater than <<spark-sql-properties.adoc#spark.sql.codegen.hugeMethodLimit, spark.sql.codegen.hugeMethodLimit>> (which defaults to `65535`), `doExecute` prints out the following INFO message:
+If the size of the generated codes is greater than <<spark-sql-properties.md#spark.sql.codegen.hugeMethodLimit, spark.sql.codegen.hugeMethodLimit>> (which defaults to `65535`), `doExecute` prints out the following INFO message:

 ```
 Found too long generated codes and JIT optimization might not work: the bytecode size ([maxCodeSize]) is above the limit [spark.sql.codegen.hugeMethodLimit], and the whole-stage codegen was disabled for this plan (id=[codegenStageId]).
 To avoid this, you can raise the limit `spark.sql.codegen.hugeMethodLimit`: